 Not only notifications, but I can also set my own alerts notifications, so I can be warned we there is e.g. heave traffic to the site.
 You could set events that you are important to you.

 There is a lot of information that you can get from monitoring in detail your site.
 Looking at my New Relic monitoring overview, my bottleneck on my server is PHP, I can overcome that with upgrading to PHP 7.
 Benchmarks of WordPress using PHP 7 are showing a 2-3 x speed improvement compared to PHP 5.6.

 Upgrade to PHP 7 is a project I have planned for later this year.

 This is a great help for me, I do not need to have a plugin or use other means to measure load time to find which plugin is causing an issue.
-It saves me time to focus on another tasks, it also gives me the opportunity to try out different plugins with similar functionality on my staging host before I choice one and add it to my production.
+It saves me time to focus on another task, it also gives me the opportunity to try out different plugins with similar functionality on my staging host before I choose one and add it to my production.

 With monitoring WordPress Hooks/Plugins & Theme, I can sort the data that New Relic collects from my server, like: